He filmed a documentary on Singapore’s tattoo scene.

 Naming Werner Herzog, Stanley Kubrick and Jim Jarmusch as his favourite filmmakers, independent Singaporean filmmaker Harry Chew produces non-mainstream films.

-Asked to describe his own films, he picked intimate, honest and supertramp.
-His style places authenticity and spontaneity at the forefront - travelling frequently and filming out of the equipment he carries on his own back.
-However, this style is not to be misunderstood as amateurish.
+Asked to describe his films in three words, he chooses intimate, honest and supertramp.
+His style is about placing authenticity and spontaneity at the forefront, as he frequently travels and films using the equipment he carries on his back.
+This, however, is not to be misunderstood as amateurish.

-His very first feature film Tara — A Journey into Identity, Gender, Art and Noise won the coveted Jury Award for “Best Picture”, “Best Documentary Feature” and “Freedom on Screen” Award at the Experiential Film Forum in Los Angeles 2018- an international film and video art festival.
-Recently, Tara has also been accepted into the Austrian Film Festival 2019.
+His first feature film, Tara — A Journey into Identity, Gender, Art and Noise, won the coveted Jury Award for Best Picture, Best Documentary Feature and Freedom on Screen awards at the Experiential Film Forum in Los Angeles 2018.
+Tara has also been accepted into the Austrian Film Festival 2019.

 Why filmmaking and not any other medium of expression?

 I love storytelling.
 I find that it is the most enduring art form in human history.
 One of the earliest ways to creatively present stories was through the medium of light and shadows, and live sound.
 I find that the combination of visuals and sound is such an awesome and effective way to tell a story.
-I’m bombarded with these new visuals and sound when I travel.
+I’m bombarded with new visuals and sounds when I travel.

-The film medium, as a tool, allows me to do that.
+Film allows me to do that.

-Your films so far tend towards topics and themes that are less spoken about by the mainstream crowd.
+Your films, so far, tend towards topics and themes that are less spoken about by the mainstream crowd.
 What draws you to them?

-I believe the function of documentary is to tell an interesting story, and spark conversations and shed light on certain issues or topics.
+I believe the function of documentary is to tell an interesting story, spark conversations and shed light on certain issues or topics.

 There are so many interesting stories within the tattoo scene that not many are privy to, including us.
 We feel that the episodic approach would do the stories more justice.